SuryanshERC/FPGA-Integrated-Environmental-Monitoring-system/README.md

 ### 3. Output Buffer (`bufg_out`)
 The raw output of the MMCM cannot drive thousands of flip-flops directly.
 * The BUFG takes the `clk_out_unbuffered` signal and puts it onto a specialized Global Clock Tree in the FPGA.
 This ensures the clock reaches every part of the chip at the exact same time (minimizing clock skew).

----

-## ⚠️ Important Note on Reset
-The reset input is **Active High**.
-On many development boards, buttons are "Active Low" (pulling to 0V when pressed).
-If your clock isn't starting, ensure your reset logic matches your physical button configuration.
-If the MMCM is stuck in reset, the `locked` signal will never go high, and your VGA screen will remain blank.

-> Do you need help calculating the parameters for a different resolution, such as 720p (74.25 MHz)?